 Pain relievers, or painkillers, can be used to treat pain and fever.
 Pain relievers commonly used in the treatment of colds include paracetamol, aspirin and ibuprofen.

 You should be careful that children and teenagers under the age of 16 do not take aspirin or combination products that contain aspirin.
-This is because aspirin can cause a serious condition called Reye’s syndrome in children.
+This is because aspirin can cause a serious, and sometimes fatal, condition called Reye’s syndrome in children.

 There are different types of combination products available.
 Combination products usually contain a decongestant.
 Other medicines in combination products include pain relievers, antihistamines and cough suppressants.